Neaj-Morshad-101/SQL-Server-Kubernetes-Operator/distributed-ag/readme.md

-## Now. test failover in ag1: (Having issue, the ag2 replicas including the forwarder is not getting synced with the new primary like after ag1-0 to ag1-1 failover)
+## Now. test fail over in ag1: (Having issue, the ag2 replicas including the forwarder is not getting synced with the new primary like after ag1-0 to ag1-1 fail over)

 ➤ kubectl exec -it -n dag ag1-1 -- bash
 root@ag1-1:/# /opt/mssql-tools18/bin/sqlcmd -S localhost -U sa -P "Pa55w0rd!" -No
 1> use [master]